 How to solve this problem?
 This article will show you how to fix an external hard drive which is not showing up in Mac Disk Utility without losing data.

-Why is an external hard drive not showing up in Disk Utility?
+Why an external hard drive won't show up in Disk Utility?